Tyrranny/DRforagetask/README.md

 3. In game type ;foragetask

 There may be missing forage targets.
 If you see one that I missed, there are instructions in the script on how to add it, but please also post a comment here letting me know so I can fix the main script.
+DO NOT ADD TARGETS THAT ARE SEASONAL OR NOT IN ZOLUREN

 If you find any other issues, or have suggestions, please let me know.
 I am new to Ruby so also please excuse the poor code :/